-Marlisa Wells On ‘Grave Secrets’ Tonight: Teen Murdered By Boyfriend Over Alleged Pregnancy
+Marlisa Wells: Fork Still Stuck In Teen Murdered By Boyfriend Over Alleged Pregnancy On ‘Grave Secrets’ Tonight

 Secrets Killed

 Like Marlisa, Matthew Wilkins was also said to have come from a good family who instilled values in him and pushed him to go to college on a basketball scholarship.
 Matthew tried hard, they say, to live up to his family’s expectations.
 And that’s why it would have been impossible for him to tell them that he was having a baby with a 16-year-old girl.
-With that in mind, he decided that he had to end it in the most permanent way possible — by killing Marlisa.
+With that in mind, he decided that he had to end it in the most permanent way possible–by killing Marlisa.

 On Grave Secrets, you’ll learn that Marlisa Wells was a good girl, but she had a secret: There was a boy in her life.
-Perhaps that would be a normal situation for any girl her age, but her grandparents wanted her to be focused on her education.
-Also, boys were not allowed inside the home when they were not there.
+Perhaps that would be a normal situation for any girl of her age.
+But her grandparents wanted her to be focused on her education.
+Also, boys were not allowed to come inside of the home when they were not there.

 Sadly, this is precisely what Marlisa Wells did.
 She invited Matthew Wilkins over to talk about the pregnancy and to have sex with him while her grandparents were attending a funeral, according to the Tifton Gazette.

 Kill His Girlfriend or Kill His Future?
+He Chose The Girlfriend!

 Marlisa was in love with Matthew.
 She most likely hoped that she would talk him into accepting the pregnancy, they would make love, and they would become a family.
-What she didn’t know was that Matthew had different plans — he planned to end her life that day.
-According to prosecutors, the two communicated by phone and text, and as soon as her grandparents left the home, the plan was for Matthew to come over.
+What she didn’t know was that Matthew had different plans.
+He planned to end her life that day.
+According to prosecutors, the two communicated by phone and text.
+As soon as her grandparents left the home, the plan was for Matthew to come over.

 Wilkins arrived, they talked, and they had sex.
 But something went terribly wrong.
 At some point, Matthew began beating and stabbing Marlisa Wells.
-She tried to flee, but he chased her down as he continued plunging the knife into her body.
+She tried to flee.
+But he chased her down as he continued plunging the knife into her body.
 She made one last attempt to get away by running down to the basement and enclosing herself inside of the bathroom, but with Matthew right behind her, there was no escape.

 Once he had her cornered, he grabbed her and banged her head on the side of the toilet.
 When her grandparents came home and found her in the bathroom, she was slumped over with a fork stuck so far into her back that it was bent backward, according to police.
 An autopsy report confirmed that she had been stabbed dozens of times.
-And there was one more bombshell — she was not pregnant.
+And there was one more bombshell–she was not pregnant.

 Investigators dig deeper to find that Marlisa Wells has a fateful secret…#FatalAttraction is tonight at 10! pic.twitter.com/OWl3w1SGgh